Harbir1707/HarbirBookStore/HarbirBookStore/README.txt

-for the next part, first created the CoverTypeRepository.cs and ICoverTypeRepository.cs inside the Repository folder then made some changes in it and edited the UnitOfWork and IUnitOfWork
+for the next part, first created the CoverTypeRepository.cs and ICoverTypeRepository.cs inside the Repository folder then made some changes in it and edited the UnitOfWork and IUnitOfWork created a CoverType.cs inside the Models folder and modified  it made CoverTypeController.cs inside the controllers and also created the Upsert.cshtml, then modified both of them found some errors and tried to fix it
+FIXED IT....!